relxd/lxd-sdk/docs/NetworksApi.md

 <a name="getNetworksByNameState"></a>
 # **getNetworksByNameState**
-> GetNetworksByNameStateResponse getNetworksByNameState(name, recursion, filter)
+> BackgroundOperationResponse getNetworksByNameState(name, recursion, filter)